-- Do things that may be a struggle, such as eating, taking medication or waiting.
+- Do things that may be a struggle such as eating, taking medication, or simply being idle

 Volunteering with a Pet

 If you would like to volunteer with your pet, first you become registered as a therapy animal team.
-Our Paws Can Heal therapy animal teams are nationally registered and have 3 to 12 months of experience.
+Our therapy animal teams are nationally registered and have 3 to 12 months of experience.

 Phoenix Children's recognizes three national organizations:

 - Pet Partners: www.petpartners.org

 - Alliance of Therapy Dogs, formerly known as Therapy Dogs Inc.: www.therapydogs.com

 An evaluator will test you and your pet.
 Your pet needs to be calm, predictable, pass basic obedience skills and be comfortable in a variety of settings.
 Once you have 3 to 12 months experience as a therapy animal team, your next step is to register as an In-hospital volunteer.

 NOTE: Whether you are wanting to volunteer with the Animal-Assisted Therapy Program with or without a pet, you must become a registered In-hospital volunteer.
 Return to the Volunteer page to learn what you need to do to become a registered In-hospital volunteer and to apply.